Overview

 - Delete unused Area Schemes as well if possible.
 This will also delete the area plans associated with the area scheme.
 This has a large impact on the model because it deletes views (area plans), areas, area boundary lines, as well as other items that are on view specific to the areas.

-- Walls should not extend through multiple levels
+3. Walls should not extend through multiple levels

-- This strategy is typically used for exterior walls or for core walls.
+- Walls extending through multiple levels can cause relationship issues that confuse the program.
+Only utilize this sparingly.
+This strategy is typically used for exterior walls or for core walls.
 Keep it limited to these applications and limit the amount of hosted items.

 - If needing to host items, such as fire alarms or lighting to a core wall, consider hosting them to a reference plane instead of the wall.